salesforce-ux/sass-deprecate/README.md

 ### v1.1.0

-We're introducing a new type of button, but we want to keep the old one in for backwards compatibility.
+We're introducing a new type of button, but we want to keep the old one in the code for backwards compatibility.

 ```scss
 $app-version: '1.1.0';